 BBC balance is not two people on a see-saw

-The path to self-governance restored is strewn with loose opinion supposedly based on fact, when it is clearly based on hearsay or lies.
+The path to self-governance restored is strewn with loose opinion supposedly based on fact, when it’s clearly based on hearsay or lies.
 The lies pile up, and with enough repetition become truth.

 I think a sceptical approach to authority is a good thing, one which has motivated revolutionary change and high ideals.
 I’m the one, after all, to tell students to challenge authority in all its forms to ensure the people we gave it to – for a short-term! – are not exploiting it for their own ends.

 Galileo had his opinion

-If we don’t we encourage situations in which the Pope warns Galileo that if he keeps claiming the Earth revolves around the sun he will be in serious trouble, and punished for heresy.
-Which is exactly what happened – so to escape rotting in a dungeon Galileo recanted his thesis and conclusion, he swallowed the truth, a terrible example to scientists ever since.
+Pope Pail V warned Galileo that if he kept claiming the Earth revolves around the sun he’d be in serious trouble, punished for heresy.
+Which is exactly what happened.
+To escape rotting in a dungeon Galileo recanted his thesis and conclusion, he swallowed the truth, a terrible example to scientists ever since.
 It did him next to no good.
 He still spent the rest of his life under house arrest.
 It took the Vatican 300 years to admit he was right.

 It took Scotland over 300 years to … well, you know the rest.